Crown Jewels of the United Kingdom: Sceptres

-The Sovereign's Sceptre with Dove, which has also been known as the Rod of Equity and Mercy, is emblematic of their spiritual role.
+The Sovereign's Sceptre with Dove, which has also been known as the Rod of Equity and Mercy, is emblematic of the monarch's spiritual role.
 It is slightly longer, at 1.1 m, but weighs about the same as the Sceptre with Cross.
 The sceptre is decorated with 285 gemstones, including 94 diamonds, 53 rubies, 10 emeralds, 4 sapphires and 3 spinels.
 Circling the rod are bands of precious stones.
 At the top is a gold monde set with diamonds and topped by a plain cross, upon which sits a white enamelled dove with its wings outspread, representing the Holy Ghost.
 A sceptre like this first appeared in the 11th century and was probably based on the German sceptre, which was topped by an Imperial Eagle.
 The Sceptre with Dove is the penultimate piece of regalia to be delivered.
-As the monarch holds both sceptres, they are crowned with St Edward's Crown.
+Holding both sceptres, the monarch is crowned with St Edward's Crown.

-The Crown Jewels include two sceptres made for Mary of Modena, the wife of James II, in 1685: a gold sceptre with a cross known as the Queen Consort's Sceptre with Cross, and another made of ivory topped by a dove known as the Queen Consort's Ivory Rod with Dove.
+The Crown Jewels include two sceptres made for Mary of Modena in 1685: a gold sceptre with a cross known as the Queen Consort's Sceptre with Cross, and another made of ivory topped by a dove known as the Queen Consort's Ivory Rod with Dove.
 Unlike the sovereign's dove, this one has folded wings and is relatively small.
-It was last used by Queen Elizabeth, later known as the Queen Mother, at her husband George VI's coronation in 1937.
 For the coronation of Mary II, the wife and joint sovereign of William III, a more elaborate gold sceptre with dove was commissioned in 1689.
 It has not been used since, and went missing for several decades, only to be found in 1814 at the back of a cupboard in the Tower of London.